Eadie Law focuses on handling cases involving residents’ falls (broken bones/brain bleeds) in nursing homes.

 Consistent gaps support negligence and causation for fall injuries in nursing homes.

-What are my loved one’s rights after a fall under Ohio law?
 Ohio’s Residents’ Bill of Rights ensures a safe, clean environment; freedom from abuse, neglect, and exploitation; and dignity in care (ORC §3721.13).
 Federal rules also protect autonomy and care consistent with professional standards (42 CFR §483.10 and §483.25).

-When you ask, “What are my loved one’s rights after a fall under Ohio law?” remember these rights include access to records and participation in care planning.
+When you ask, “What are my loved one’s rights after a fall under Ohio law?”
+Remember these rights include access to records and participation in care planning.
 Remedies for rights violations are provided by ORC §3721.17, which prohibits retaliation for raising concerns.

 Organized follow-up strengthens any future Ohio nursing home fall claim.

-Are incident reports and video discoverable in Ohio nursing home cases?
 Often yes, depending on how they were created and used.
 Facilities may claim peer-review or quality-assurance privileges, but routine operational documents and surveillance footage can be discoverable when relevant.

 These materials help experts evaluate preventability and causation.